akka/alpakka/docs/src/main/paradox/sqs.md

  - `maxBufferSize` - internal buffer size used by the `Source`.
 Default: 100 messages
  - `waitTimeSeconds` - the duration for which the call waits for a message to arrive in the queue before returning (see `WaitTimeSeconds` in AWS docs).
 Default: 20 seconds

+Be aware that the `SqsSource` runs multiple requests to Amazon SQS in parallel.
+The maximum number of concurrent requests is limited by `parallelism = maxBufferSize / maxBatchSize`.
+E.g.: By default `maxBatchSize` is set to 10 and `maxBufferSize` is set to 100 so at the maximum, `SqsSource` will run 10 concurrent requests to Amazon SQS. `AmazonSQSAsyncClient` uses a fixed thread pool with 50 threads by default.
+To tune the thread pool used by `AmazonSQSAsyncClient` you can supply a custom `ExecutorService` on client creation.

+Scala
+: @@snip (../../../../sqs/src/test/scala/akka/stream/alpakka/sqs/scaladsl/SqsSourceSpec.scala) { #init-custom-client }

+Java
+: @@snip (../../../../sqs/src/test/java/akka/stream/alpakka/sqs/javadsl/SqsSourceTest.java) { #init-custom-client }

+Please make sure to configure a big enough thread pool to avoid resource starvation.
+This is especially important if you share the client between multiple Sources, Sinks and Flows.
+For the SQS Sinks and Sources the sum of all `parallelism` (Source) and `maxInFlight` (Sink) must be less than or equal to the thread pool size.

 ### Stream messages to a SQS queue